-The Final Mitigation Plan in the Final EIS will be adjusted to meet the mitigation needs required by the selected plan for the Yazoo Backwater Management Project and will be based on these same mitigation strategies (ILF credit purchases, Project Specific Mitigation Construction and Mitigation bank credit purchases).
+The Final Mitigation Plan in the Final EIS has been adjusted to meet the mitigation needs required by the selected plan for the Yazoo Backwater Management Project and will be based on these same mitigation strategies (ILF credit purchases, Project Specific Mitigation Construction and Mitigation bank credit purchases).
 Figure 6 shows the potential locations for project specific construction, Figure 7 shows the Service Area for the DU ILF program where mitigation would occur.
 Figure 8 displays the location of the mitigation bank footprints in the Yazoo Basin and Alluvial Plain.

-For purchase of ILF Credits Partners will be required to submit site-specific mitigation plans to compensate for 36,570 AAFCU for review and approval.
+For purchase of ILF Credits Partners have been required to submit site-specific mitigation plans to compensate for 36,570 AAFCU for review and approval.
 In the case of ILF and or mitigation bank credits, the program operator is responsible for demonstrating and reporting that the success criteria are being met.
 Therefore, no specific ecological success criteria are required to be developed for this plan.
-A specific monitoring and adaptive management plan is also not needed as these activities are the operator's responsibility (see Implementation Guidance for Section 1163 of WRDA 2016, Wetlands Mitigation).
+A specific monitoring and adaptive management plan are also not needed as these activities are the operator's responsibility (see Implementation Guidance for Section 1163 of WRDA 2016, Wetlands Mitigation).
 The program and or mitigation bank is also responsible for meeting financial assurance requirements and long-term management.
-Work for the Project will not be commenced in waters of the United States (WOTUS) until the compensatory mitigation plan has been approved through the process outlined in the Memorandum of Agreement by USACE, EPA, and USFWS and the compensatory mitigation sites and or credits have been secured.
+Work for the Project will not be commenced in the waters of the United States (WOTUS) or where impacts to other significant resources might occur until the compensatory mitigation plan has been approved through the process outlined in the Memorandum of Agreement by USACE, EPA, and USFWS and the compensatory mitigation sites and or credits have been secured.

-10.2 Project Specific Mitigation Construction
+11.1.1 Project Specific Mitigation Construction

-If all impacts are not able to be mitigation with ILF and or mitigation banks, Alternative 4a Project Specific Mitigation a YSA specific mitigation project will be constructed.
+If all impacts are not able to be mitigated with ILF and or mitigation banks, Alternative 4a Project Specific Mitigation a YSA specific mitigation project will be constructed.

 Approximately 7,650 acres is needed of offset the impacts (Table 3).
 Constructed mitigation sites would be located in the 5-year post project floodplain with portions in the 2 year post project floodplain to adequately compensate for aquatic resources and fisheries.
-Selection of sites for reforestation should ensure that lands are flooded at depths of least 1-ft over an 8-day period during part of the spawning season.
+Selection of sites for reforestation should ensure that lands are flooded at depths of least 1-ft over an 8-day period during part of the spawning season (March, April, May, and June) for aquatics.
 21 potential sites for construction were identified and investigated, 8 potential sites remain (See Figure 6).
 These remaining sites combined are estimated to identify approximately 40,000 acres which is above the 7,650 acres estimated to be needed to fulfill the mitigation required.
 Additional evaluation of these potential sites will continue concurrent with the investigations into Alternative 2a/b to determine the most optimal site for placement of the constructed project should a project end up needing to be constructed if Alternative 2a/b is not implementable.